Bug #585

 track what is happening.

-Updated by Margaret O'Brien almost 16 years ago
+Updated by Margaret O'Brien about 16 years ago

 This comment from an email from David Blankman: